DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/robot/other.rst

     :width: 80%
     :align: center

-Click on ``Program Robot`` , here user is able to run the robot simulation as well as change the program for different purpose.
+Click on ``Program Robot`` , you can run the robot simulation as well as change the program for different purpose.
 Then ``Load Program`` .

 .. image:: Images/ur_programs.png
     :width: 80%